-The group was apprehended by Croatian police officers when they were around 2 – 3 hours away from Zagreb (on foot) in a forested area closeby to an unknown village.
+The group was reportedly apprehended by Croatian officers when they were around 2 – 3 hours away from Zagreb (on foot) in a forested area close to an unknown village.
 The 3 officers, that the respondent described as “normal police” in blue uniforms, took them to a nearby police station and registered their names and data.
-When the respondent refused to sign a paper because he could not understand it and there was no translator offered, the authorities forced him to sign by gripping his neck.
-The respondent claimed that the group members asked for asylum, but they were being ignored.
+When the respondent refused to sign a paper because he could not understand it and there was no translator offered, the authorities allegedly forced him to sign by gripping his neck.
+The respondent claimed that the group members asked for asylum, but they were ignored.

 At the border close to the Bosnian village Bosanska Bojna, the group was awaited by another police unit, which the respondent described as 6 authorities all wearing black clothing and blacks ski masks over their faces.
-In a forested place, the group had to leave the van, the respondent was taken harshly and struck by the authorities.
+In a forested place, the group had to leave the van, the respondent was taken harshly and reportedly struck by the authorities.
 His daughter tried to stop the officers:

 As a reaction to this, the officers allegedly struck the girl as well and took away her phone.
 According to the respondent, the officers told the group:

 Allegedly, the entire group was beaten by these officers who struck them with their hands, feet, and sticks.
 After being forced to walk across the Croatian border with Bosnia, the group then proceeded to return to Velika Kladusa on foot.
 It took them 8 hours to walk approximately 30 km to Velika Kladusa from the pushback site.